impillar/AndroidReferences/LiteratureReview.md

 + Hare Hunting in the Wild Android: A Study on the Threat of Hanging Attribute References, CCS 2015 (tool: Harehunter, vul: hanging attribute references)
 + Android Root and its Providers: A Double-Edged Sword, CCS 2015
 + Life after App Unistallation: Are the Data Still Alive?
 Data Residue Attacks on Android, NDSS 2016
++ CDRep: Automatic Repair of Cryptographic-Misuses in Android Applications, AsiaCCS 2016

 ## Performance Analysis
 + Bootstrapping Energy Debugging on Smartphones: A First Look at Energy Bugs in Mobile Devices, HotNets-X 2011